Departing Liberty Landing Marina, Jersey City, NJ

 Shady Harbor Sunset

 On Saturday, there was a lovely ceremony to raise the American and Canadian flags, both with the appropriate anthem, followed by the raising of the Awenke Yacht Club and AGLCA flags, and a blessing from the Rt.
 Rev. Jonathan Gray, Acting Chaplain of AYC.
-After the ceremony the Reverend and the Commordore of the Yacht Club walked the docks blessing all of the boats.
+After the ceremony the Reverend and the Commodore of the Yacht Club walked the docks blessing all of the boats.
 They were great guys, and it was a lovely way to kick off the northern part of the Loop.

 The blessing of the fleet and the raising of the flag ceremony

 Looper Ladies brunch on the deck of The Boathouse Grille

 There was a big crowd, a great band, tons of yummy food, and yes THE PIG, which was delicious!!!